John Reid (merchant): Later life

-The firm of Cox and Beale, with the later addition of Jack Reid's younger brother David (1761 -1845) who left Canton in 1801, eventually became Jardine Matheson.

-On Jack Reid's return to London he joined his older brother Andrew (1751 – 1841) as a distiller and wine and spirit merchant.
+On Reid's return to London he joined his older brother Andrew Reid as a distiller and wine and spirit merchant.
 When Andrew Reid invested in and became a partner in Meux's Brewery in 1793, Jack also became a partner.

-In 1795 Jack married Ann Holland (1768 – 1848), the daughter of a clergyman.
+In 1795 Jack married Ann Holland (1768-1848), the daughter of a clergyman.
 Meux's Brewery became Meux Reid, and after an acrimonious split with the Meux family in 1808, in 1816 became Reid's Brewery.

 Jack lived at 48 Bedford Square, London, next door to his brother Andrew at no 46, and also owned Kingswood Lodge in Egham, Surrey.
-At his death on 11/4/1821 he was still the owner of 5 £10,000 shares in Reid's Brewery.
+At his death on 11 April 1821 he was still the owner of five £10,000 shares in Reid's Brewery.